Knight1988/ConstraintExperiment/README.md

 ## Conclution

-There is almost no different between constraint and non constraint.
+There is almost no different when select, insert and update.
+But it has huge impact on delete because DB has to delete related record on another tables